vedantt21/nos3-mantle/docs/wiki/Verification_and_Validation_Plan.md

 The ground software system (Advanced Multi-Mission Operations System (AMMOS) Instrument Toolkit (AIT), COSMOS, OpenC3, or Yet Another Mission Control System (YAMCS)) and the 42 dynamic software are required by the NOS system.
 In addition, simulations for the components being tested are required for testing.

 ## 5.4 Facilities
 No special facilities are needed for NOS verification and validation since all hardware is simulated in software.
 A standard engineering laptop with git, Vagrant, and VirtualBox installed is sufficient for performing NOS verification and validation.
+For testing with actual hardware, the ground software will be run on a laptop and the laptop will be connected to the actual hardware either by radio or by a hard line connection.

 # 6 System Verification and Validation
 ## 6.1 Complete System Integration